warrenspe/tokex/README.md

                               susceptible to the [Billion Laughs](https://en.wikipedia.org/wiki/Billion_laughs) attack.
                               Because of this, you should either not compile untrusted 3rd party grammars, or you should disable sub grammar definition when compiling 3rd party grammars (see documentation below)
-                            * @ is NOT a valid character in the name of a defined sub grammar.
-Example: @name@grammar:
                             * Defined sub grammars can occur anywhere within your grammar, however the act of defining a sub grammar does not make any modifications to your grammar until it is used.
 For example:
                               `'a' @sub: 'b' @@ 'c'` does not match 'a b c', but does match 'a c'